• Skip to primary navigation

 Pomegranates are really delicious, and I highly recommend trying one if you haven’t already.

 The taste is sweet yet tart.
 Each one resembles ruby red diamonds.
-They are truly delicious in salads, topped onto winter squash recipes, and are creatively used in many savory sides as well.
+They are truly delicious in salads, atop winter squash recipes, and creatively used in many savory sides as well.

 After I’ve collected all of the seeds, I like to give them an extra rinse.
 This will ensure the pomegranate seeds are stain-free and eliminate any unwanted membrane pieces.